U.S. total rig count increases

 The number of active oil rigs in the U.S. increased by 18 in the past week.
 The number of natural gas rigs decreased by ten.
 Rigs categorized as miscellaneous were unchanged last week.

 Horizontal rigs increased, while vertical rigs decreased last week.
 See Part 7 in this series to learn more about vertical rigs versus horizontal rigs.

 In the year to date, the total U.S. rig count was up by 179, or ~10%.
 Oil rigs have increased by 231 rigs, up 17%.
 Natural gas rigs have decreased by 52, or ~14%.

 Rig count trends show companies’ inclination to spend on drilling

-Rig counts tell us how many rigs are actively drilling for oil and gas.
-They can indicate oil and gas producers’ confidence.
-Companies in the drilling environment include ExxonMobil (XOM) and Hess Corporation (HES).
+Rig counts can represent the confidence of oil and gas producers such as Anadarko Petroleum Corporation (APC) and ConocoPhillips (COP) in the drilling environment.
 These companies are part of the Energy Select Sector SPDR ETF (XLE).

 Rig counts are one measure of oil and gas drilling activity.
 As a result, the figure can gauge oilfield service companies’ activity levels.
 Oilfield service companies include Schlumberger Limited (SLB) and Baker Hughes Incorporated (BHI).
 These companies are part of the VanEck Vectors Oil Services ETF (OIH).

 Rising rig counts are a good sign for oil and gas producers.
 They’re also a good sign for oilfield service providers.
 Continue reading this series to learn what influenced natural gas and oil rig counts this week and to understand why rig counts matter to investors.
 You may also wish to read Market Realist’s Why you should closely monitor crude oil inventory numbers.